Is Tinnitus Genetic?

 The short answer is yes – it can be.

-For many years, researchers believed that tinnitus could only be caused by damage to the ear or another part of the auditory system.
+For many years, researchers believed tinnitus could only be caused by damage to the ear or another part of the auditory system.
 New evidence shows that there may be other causes to this common hearing issue.
 Recent studies show that tinnitus may be inherited through genetics.
 Thus, if you have a family history of tinnitus, you may have an increased risk of developing tinnitus.

 A study completed by Clifford et al. (2020) indicated eight genes and three loci that are associated with tinnitus and “a number of variants [showing] up consistently among individuals with tinnitus but not among those without tinnitus” (Cederroth, 2020).